 What is SEER and HSPF?

 SEER is an efficiency scale for air conditioning systems, and the higher the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
 The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.